Signed in as:

-The insertion loss of our chokes is very small, quite a bit less than 0.1 dB.
-Such a small amount of loss does not make any discernable difference in signal strength, either on receive or transmit.
+The Inherent Loss of our chokes is very small, quite a bit less than 0.1 dB.
+Such a tiny amount of loss does not make any discernable difference in signal strength, either on receive or transmit.

-For our broadband choke, Black Beauty "Broad" 160-10, this worst case insertion loss is about 0.06 dB at 30 MHz, which is 1.38%.
-Best case loss for the same choke is on 160 meters where the loss is only 0.01 dB, which is 0.23%.
-The Insertion Loss plot below tells the whole story.
+For our broadband choke, Black Beauty "Broad" 160-10, this worst case Inherent Loss is about 0.06 dB at 30 MHz, which is 1.38%.
+Best case loss for the same choke is on the 160 meter band, where the loss is so small it is almost impossible to detect and measure.
+It is about 0.01 dB, which is only 0.23%.
+The Inherent Loss plot below tells the whole story.

-Power limitations are illustrated on the Power page, click here to go to the Power page.
+Power limitations are discussed on the Power page.

-This measurements were made with an SWR very close to 1:1
+These measurements were made with an SWR close to 1:1.

 Watts Engineering